 Adb Supported Databases

-The following Adb providers are available, each of which wraps and extends a single .NET database provider.
+The following Adb providers are available, each of which wraps and extends a single .NET database provider and make it easy to execute SQL in your ETL applications.
 Each Adb provider can support one or more database server types.

 Please also see SQL Database Access for information that applies to all providers.

 |Adb Provider||Supported Databases||Adb Provider Type|